SpecFlowOSS/SpecFlow/docs/source/Bindings/Step-Definitions.md

 * Cannot have a return type.

 ## Step Matching Rules

 * The rules depend on the step definition style you use.
-Check the [step definition styles]() page for the exact rules.
+Check the [step definition styles](#step-definition-styles) page for the exact rules.

 ## Parameter Matching Rules

 * Step definitions can specify parameters.
 These will match to the parameters of the step definition method.
 * The method parameter type can be `string` or other .NET type.
-In the later case [configurable conversion|Step Argument Conversions]() is applied.
+In the later case [configurable conversion](Step-Argument-Conversions.md) is applied.
 * With regular expressions
   * The match groups (`(…)`) of the regular expression define the arguments for the method based on the order (the match result of the first group becomes the first argument, etc.).
   * You can use non-capturing groups `(?:regex)` in order to use groups without a method argument.